tiendu/tiendu.github.io/src/content/blog/2026-04-09-podman-simple-vs-multistage.md

 Both images contained the same 22 Python distributions and returned the same API results.

+These timings came from a constrained Podman runner using the VFS storage driver, so the absolute seconds should not be treated as universal.
+The useful result is the trade-off: the one-stage build was faster, while the multi-stage build produced a substantially smaller runtime image.

-The difference did not come from removing application dependencies.
+The size difference did not come from removing application dependencies.
 It came mainly from keeping the wheelhouse and other build-only material out of the runtime image history.

 ## Why deleting files is not enough